Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 However, what many people fail to realize is that the liver is also very much a metabolic organ in the sense that it’s required to process all the calories and macronutrients that you put into your body.

-It may sound controversial, but research has shown that alcohol isn’t inherently very toxic to the liver, rather, it causes the buildup of fat in the liver—which that fat is then what leads to swelling, scarring, and eventually cirrhosis.
+It may sound controversial, but research has shown that the alcohol molecule itself isn’t as toxic to the liver as some of the effects that it causes, namely, it causes the buildup of fat in the liver—which is what then leads to swelling, scarring, and eventually cirrhosis.

 When it comes to destroying your liver, alcohol isn’t directly causing the problem as much as you might think, rather it’s doing it indirectly through the buildup of liver fat.
-As we discuss at length in the article “All liver disease starts with liver fat.”, people die from liver disease all the time without ever being consumers of alcohol.
+As we discuss at length in the article “Why Most Liver Disease Starts with Liver Fat”, people die from liver disease all the time without ever being consumers of alcohol.
 When it comes to liver disease, alcohol is only part of the problem, not the sole source for it.

 In the section above, we mentioned that alcohol packs a LOT of calories.
 Oftentimes, frequent drinkers are fatter than many non-drinkers.
 Why?
 Because they consume a normal amount of calories (2000–2500) a day through food… but then consume alcohol calories on top of that without moderating their diet or exercise habits accordingly.